CDCgov/prime-reportstream/prime-router/docs/design/proposals/0027-report-stream-load-testing-strategy/0027-report-stream-load-testing-strategy.md

   minimums and maximum instances set to reflect the amount the data was scaled down by
 - an environment that gets seeded with the most recent PROD backup of the db and identical settings for the number of instances

+### Short term

+In the short term, we can adopt a much simpler approach and simply reconfigure one of the demo environments to match the production resources and get a recent clone of the DB data.
+The environments are already configured for an SFTP server which will be sufficient.

+### Long term

+It will be desired to have multiple environments matching the setup described above as well as having all the expected transports be available.

 ## Workloads